Welcome to my site!

 One of the problems with our sport is how much cyclists love to buy things online.

-We enjoy the tax savings, and often we can get generous discounts on our bike products through online closeouts.
+We enjoy the tax savings, and often we can get generous discounts and lower prices on our bike products through online closeouts.

 The problem with our online shopping fixation is that bicycles need repair and servicing.